 Understanding Feed Conversion Ratio (FCR)

-In the world of livestock production, efficiency reigns supreme.
+In the world of livestock farming technology, efficiency reigns supreme.
 Feed represents a major cost factor, so maximizing the conversion of that feed into profitable outputs is essential.
 This is where the Feed Conversion Ratio (FCR) steps in.

 What is the Feed Conversion Ratio?